PotLock/curatedotfun-plugins/docs/docs/developers/deployment.md

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/RiUi5U?referralCode=3O4l1-)

-You can also access the template directly at: <https://railway.com/template/RiUi5U?referralCode=3O4l1->

 ### ⚙️ Configuration

 After deploying the template, you'll need to configure the following environment variables in the Railway dashboard: